-CDC advisers to vote on giving Covid-19 vaccine to kids ages 5 to 11 - Local News 8
+CDC advisers to vote on giving COVID-19 vaccine to kids ages 5 to 11 - Local News 8

 The CDC will also walk the committee through the vaccine’s safety data, including the very small risk for myocarditis — an inflammatory heart condition.
 It’s a condition that’s been seen among some adolescents and adults who got the Pfizer/BioNTech and Moderna vaccines.

 Dr. Grace Lee, the chair of the committee, told CNN while data is limited, the surveillance systems in place are doing a good job picking up on vaccine safety signals.
-She said the CDC is also doing a long-term study of people who develop myocarditis after vaccination.
+She said the CDC is also doing a long-term study of people who develop an inflammatory heart condition known as myocarditis after vaccination.

 Noting that generally myocarditis occurs less often in this younger population, Schaffner said he thinks that the theoretical risk of myocarditis is outweighed by the benefits of the vaccine.